-We are living in a day in our country and culture when there is as much uncertainty and fear as any time this generation has ever known.
+We are living in a day in our country and culture when there are as much uncertainty and fear as any time this generation has ever known.
 It is a generation of rhetoric.
 Truth has been relegated to post-modern relativity while political leaders have learned, since truth is relative, if you repeat something enough times, someone will believe it to be true—even when the person declaring it knows it to be false.
 What is all this causing?
 More than a divided country, it is also causing an unwillingness to try.
 Why?
 Because, in our day, if you try to do anything worth doing, it will be adjudicated in the court of public opinion, which for many is a frightening prospect.

-What we are realizing today is that the fear in our culture is creating an unwillingness to try; and an unwillingness to try will eventually lead to an inability to succeed—all from a mindset of fear.
+What we are realizing today is that the fear in our culture is creating an unwillingness to try, and an unwillingness to try will eventually lead to an inability to succeed—all from a mindset of fear.

 Whether the above paragraphs resonate with you or not, certainly you know and understand fear.
 We all have it.
 I think most of us have fear for the reasons stated above.
 We all fear different things in different ways in this life.
 For that fear God has given all mankind an interesting and unusual gift.—“the gift of limits.”